kittyschulz/visual_census/README.md

 #### 2. Object Detection on Street-Level Scenes

 A pre-built object detector was used to identify the car-type objects in each scene of the Mapillary street-level data.
 Other object types, including pedestrians, cyclists, and buses were ignored.
 The bounding boxes obtained from the object detector were used to "crop" each street-level image to isolate each car.
 We then run our image classifier on each of the isolated car images.

+##### Features of Mapillary Dataset:

+25,000 high-resolution images

+152 object categories

+100 instance-specifically annotated categories

+Global reach, covering 6 continents

+Variety of weather, season, time of day, camera, and viewpoint

 #### 3. Estimate Price and Map Predictions